dilmaheu/docs/src/content/docs/tutorials/how-to-debug-a-build-issue.md

 The error is unclear about exactly which field is causing the issue.
 So, just check the content entry/entries to see if there's something wrong with it.
 If everything seems fine, then most probably it's an issue with the code.

-### 5.6.
+### 5.7.
 Any other error

-If you see any other error, then perform the same steps as mentioned in the [previous section](#53-cannot-read-properties-of-undefined-reading-attributes).
+If you see any other error, then give the same steps as mentioned in the [previous section](#53-cannot-read-properties-of-undefined-reading-attributes) a try.